Lee Buchanan (footballer): Birmingham City

 On 26 July 2023, Buchanan signed a five-year contract with EFL Championship club Birmingham City.
 The fee was undisclosed, but was reported in Bremen as €1.5 million.
+During his first season at Birmingham City, Buchanan featured regularly, making 35 league appearances as the club were relegated from the Championship.

+Ahead of the 2024–25 campaign, Buchanan sustained a calf injury in pre-season, which kept him sidelined for several months.
+Shortly after returning to first-team action, he suffered a serious knee injury during a 0–0 draw with Blackpool, later confirmed to be an anterior cruciate ligament rupture, ruling him out for the remainder of the season.
+The injury meant Buchanan missed the majority of Birmingham’s League One title-winning campaign while undergoing surgery and rehabilitation.

 International career

 On 30 August 2019, Buchanan received his first international call up as a member of the England U19s squad and eventually made his debut for that age group during a 3–1 defeat to France in Marbella on 9 October 2019.

 On 13 October 2020, he made his debut for the England U20s during a 2–0 victory over Wales at St George's Park.

 In November 2020, Buchanan received his first call-up to the England U21s in November 2020.
 He made his U21 debut as a late substitute during a 3–1 win over Andorra U21s at Molineux on 13 November.